adventuregamestudio/ags-manual-source/DrawingSurface.md

 Gets/sets the current BlendMode that will be used for drawing onto this surface.

+By default, a DrawingSurface uses the `eBlendNormal` mode, if you want to draw replacing the color, like when erasing, use `eBlendCopy` instead.

 *Compatibility:* Supported by **AGS 4.0.0** and later versions.

 *See also:* [`BlendMode`](StandardEnums#blendmode)